[Updated: May 3rd, 2019]

 Qualitative results are enticing to new prospects and will generate interest in your service.

 If you have made it this far, I’ll let you in on a bonus method.

 Suppose you have a webinar timeline ready for the next 6 months.
 Why not promote your on-demand webinar content during your next live event?

 Think of it as a follow-up for your webinar attendees.

 Follow these 5 tips to increase the value of your webinar events even after the initial live date.
 You will also be able to increase your viewership and reach new audiences by promoting your on-demand webinars.

-As you plan your next webinars and evaluate the effectiveness of the program, use our 2018 Benchmarks Report as a guide to help you create, promote, and deliver successful events.
+As you plan your next webinar and evaluate the effectiveness of the program, use our 2019 Benchmarks Report as a guide to help you create, promote, and deliver successful events.